 More and more churches are seeking to exercise their Bible freedom and duty to operate under the Lord Jesus Christ in all things; to repent, do the first works as churches of Christ before He removes their candlesticks.
 American churches who desire to do so are protected by the First Amendment to the United States Constitution and corresponding state constitutional provisions.
 This short essay will give a simple explanation of the trust relationship used by churches in order to remain under Christ and Christ alone.
 Then, it will explain ways some of those churches nullify that attempt to honor the Lord Jesus Christ.

-The “common law” or “Bible” trust is a fiduciary relationship with money and/or property recognized but not created by man’s law.
+The “common law” or “Bible” trust is a fiduciary relationship with real and personal property (personal property includes intangible property such as money and bank accounts) recognized but not created by man’s law.
 This relationship is created by an agreement between a trustor and trustee, is private, creates no contract with the state (the state is not a party), and is not subject to control by civil government and its courts.
 Trust documents, if any, are never required to be filed in man’s legal system through any of its courts or agencies.
 This type of trust is not a legal entity.
 The trust relationship can be established orally or in writing; a properly drafted writing is better.
-If not in writing, and if the facts show the intent to establish a relationship with property and/or money to be held by a trustee for the benefit of the true owner of the money and/or property then a trust relationship has been established.
+If not in writing, and if the facts show the intent to establish a relationship with property to be held by a trustee for the benefit of the true owner of the property then a trust relationship has been established.
 This is so no matter the terms used.
 It is not necessary to use the terms “trust,” “trustor,” “trustee,” “trust estate,” or “beneficiary” for a trust relationship to come into existence.

 The trustor creates the relationship and names a trustee who agrees to administer a trust estate funded by the trustor (and others, if any, who wish to contribute to the trust estate) solely for the benefit of another, the true owner of the trust estate, the beneficiary.
 The trustor merely establishes the trust relationship.
 The trustee administers the trust estate solely for the benefit of the owner of the trust estate.
-Once assets are placed in the trust estate, those assets permanently belong to the beneficiary, not to the trustor.
+Once assets are placed in the trust estate, those assets permanently belong to the beneficiary, not to the trustor (in an irrevocable trust).